Sylar007/form3-httpclient/README.md

 ## Name: Mohd Diah A.Karim
 Most of my career in software development, i'm using C# for backend and Angular for frontend development.
-I'm only have a few months in commercial experience working with Go and couple of months learning the Go language.
+I'm only have a few months in working experience with Go and couple of months learning the Go language.

 In the home exercise, I'm creating a custom HTTP client to extends a common functionalities from standard library net/http.
 The custom HTTP client have a few generic methods that created based on the home exercise requirements such as:-